Why should I take up Online Teaching?

 2. Writing intensity

 The best way to teach students how to write more effectively is to have them write more often.
 Online teaching has made it a reality.
 On average, online courses are far more writing-intensive than traditional classes have ever been.
-In both Face to Face and online classes, major assignments are submitted in written form.
+In both in Face to Face and online classes, major assignments are submitted in written form.
 But in an online learning, general discussions, requests for elaboration or assistance, answers to directed questions, group projects, most assignments, and many tests and quizzes are in written form as well.
 When instructors require that students submit carefully written and proofread assignments, the quality of work among students, improves over the duration of the course.

 3. Highly interactive discussions